 Project Innovation + Advantages:

-GE and the University of Pittsburgh are developing a unique CO2 capture process in which a liquid absorbent changes into a solid upon contact with CO2.
+General Electric (GE) Global Research and the University of Pittsburgh are developing a unique CO2 capture process in which a liquid absorbent changes into a solid upon contact with CO2.
 Once in solid form, the material can be separated and the CO2 can be released for storage by heating.
 Upon heating, the absorbent returns to its liquid form, where it can be reused to capture more CO2.
 The approach is more efficient than other solvent-based processes because it avoids the heating of extraneous solvents such as water.
 This ultimately leads to a lower cost of CO2 capture and will lower the additional cost to produce electricity for coal-fired power plants that retrofit their facilities to include this technology.